Print Management Frequently Asked Questions

 - Color, single-sided printing/copying -- 10 points per

 - Color, double-sided printing/copying -- 18 points for a

 The 4000 points per-semester allocation is equivalent to 800

 single-sided prints or copies.
 Unused amounts will rollover to

-subsequent semesters.
-(Please note that unused PaperCut points
+points**.
+(Please note that unused PaperCut points cannot be

 *Printing allotment points are not refundable and unused